jianlin/TryDjango1.9/README.md

-In [Two Scoops of Django](https://www.twoscoopspress.com/products/two-scoops-of-django-1-8), it is said that it is better to use the database system in development, as you would in production, so that you won't run into small differences in the DBMS.
+In [Two Scoops of Django](https://www.twoscoopspress.com/products/two-scoops-of-django-1-8), it is said that it is better to use the database system in development, as you would in production, so that you won't run into small differences when you switch from development to production.

 So let's say if you install MySQL, currently at version 5.7.11 as of writing:

-Note that on the Mac, you have to go to OS X's System Preferences, and turn on MySQL server, and add to your .bashrc or .profile:
+Note that on the Mac, you have to go to OS X's System Preferences, and turn on MySQL server, and add to your `.bashrc` or `.profile`:

     export PATH=$PATH:/usr/local/mysql/bin